Asteski/WinMac/README.md

 - Force Taskbar to go automatically on top upon deployment
 - Hide Windows Terminal options from Start Menu
 - Deploy OhMyPosh configuration for Powershell
-- Replace Programs directory with Applications Shell object to show all installed apps
+- Replace Programs directory with Applications Shell object to show all installed apps, instead of a shortcut to Start Menu programs ($env:APPDATA\Microsoft\Windows\Start Menu\Programs)

 ## Credit: